MultiPUFFIN: A Multimodal Domain-Constrained Foundation Model for Molecular Property Prediction of Small Molecules: Methodology

 \subsection{Data curation and dataset construction}

-A key component of this work is the assembly of a comprehensive multi-property molecular dataset from diverse public sources.
+A key component of this work is the assembly of a multi-property molecular dataset from diverse public sources.
 The final dataset comprises \num{37968} unique molecules with measurements across nine physicochemical properties, totaling \num{40904} data rows, since molecules with temperature-dependent properties contribute multiple rows at different temperatures.
-This dataset was assembled through a systematic multi-stage curation pipeline that integrates eight public databases, as summarized in Table~\ref{tab:data_sources}.
+This dataset was assembled through a systematic multi-stage curation pipeline that integrates eleven public sources (OPERA, NIST ThermoML, ECHA REACH, ChEMBL, AqSolDB, FreeSolv, Bradley melting points, Sun et~al.\ flash points, ABB-ADD heat capacities, the Chew et~al.\ viscosity compilation, and PubChem), as summarized in Table~\ref{tab:data_sources}.
 Figure~\ref{fig:data_coverage} illustrates the highly heterogeneous data availability across properties and splits.